-This is actually one of the oldest dog breeds in the world, and its look hasn’t changed pretty much at all since the beginning.
+This is one of the oldest dog breeds in the world, and its look hasn’t changed pretty much at all since the beginning.

 The Alaskan Malamute is an intelligent working dog that needs to stay busy and needs a firm leader or he can become problematic, especially when bored.

-But, with proper training and getting to know which routines work best with his temperament, you can actually have one big baby dog that will love spending time with you and your family.
+But, with proper training and getting to know which routines work best with his temperament, you can have one big baby dog that will love spending time with you and your family.

 He will even cheerfully greet the neighbors as well!
 Yeah, not much of a guard dog, you’ve noticed.

-However, if you have definitely decided to check if the Alaskan Malamute is the breed for you and your family, you are in the right place.
+However, if you have decided to check if the Alaskan Malamute is the breed for you and your family, you are in the right place.